-CHECKLIST: Essential elements of an external SAR - to be submitted using GoAML and copied to the Revenue Commissioners in hard copy
+CHECKLIST: Essential elements of an external STR - to be submitted to FIU Ireland using GoAML and uploaded to the Revenue Commissioners on ROS

-- Name of reporter; - Date of report;
+- •Name of reporter. - •Date of report.

 Who is suspected or any information available to the accountancy firm or individual making the report that may assist in ascertaining the identity of the suspect (which may simply be details of the victim and the fact that the victim knows the identity but this is not information to which the firm is privy in the ordinary course of its work).
-The reporter should provide as many details as possible to allow FIU Ireland to identify the main subject; together with (continued overleaf)
+The reporter should provide as many details as possible to allow FIU Ireland to identify the main subject; together with

-Who is otherwise involved in or associated with the matter and in what way.
+•Who is otherwise involved in or associated with the matter and in what way?

-- The facts; - What is suspected and why; - Any information available to the accountancy firm or individual regarding the whereabouts of any criminal property or information that may assist in ascertaining it. - Reports should generally be jargon free and written in plain English.
+- •The facts. - •What is suspected and why. - •Any information available to the accountancy firm or individual regarding the whereabouts of any criminal property or information that may assist in ascertaining it. - •Reports should generally be jargon free and written in plain English.